 - E19 The Commonwealth will provide National Partnership payments to the States and Territories to support the delivery of specified projects, to facilitate reforms or to reward those jurisdictions that deliver on national reforms or achieve service delivery improvements. - (a) The Commonwealth will provide National Partnership project payments where they support national objectives and provide a financial contribution to the States and Territories to deliver specific projects. - (b) The Commonwealth also recognises the need to support the States and Territories to undertake priority reforms and pursue continuous improvement in service delivery.
-Consequently, when an area emerges as a national priority, National Partnership facilitation payments may be paid in advance of the States and Territories implementing a reform, in recognition of administrative and other costs of undertaking the reform. - (c) National Partnership incentive payments will be provided to reward the States and Territories which deliver reform progress or continuous improvement in service delivery. - (i) These payments will be structured in a way that encourages the achievement of ambitious milestones or performance benchmarks. - (ii) Graduated benchmarks may be specified in National Partnership agreements to provide that States receive some proportion of funding for activity that has not fully achieved the reform or service delivery objectives but has resulted in partial attainment of the agreed outcomes. - (iii) The achievement of milestones and performance benchmarks will be assessed by the independent COAG Reform Council, in order to provide transparency and enhance accountability in the performance assessment process. - (iv) National Partnerships should set out clear, mutually agreed and ambitious performance benchmarks that can be assessed by the COAG Reform Council.
-These should be structured in a way that encourages the achievement of ambitious reform targets and continuous improvement in service delivery, and provide better outcomes than would otherwise be expected.
+Consequently, when an area emerges as a national priority, National Partnership facilitation payments may be paid in advance of the States and Territories implementing a reform, in recognition of administrative and other costs of undertaking the reform. - (c) National Partnership incentive payments will be provided to reward the States and Territories which deliver reform progress or continuous improvement in service delivery. - (i) These payments will be structured in a way that encourages the achievement of ambitious milestones or performance benchmarks. - (ii) Graduated benchmarks may be specified in National Partnership agreements to provide that States receive some proportion of funding for activity that has not fully achieved the reform or service delivery objectives but has resulted in partial attainment of the agreed outcomes. - (iii) The achievement of milestones and performance benchmarks will be assessed as outlined in Schedule C, in order to provide transparency and enhance accountability in the performance assessment process. - (iv) National Partnerships should set out clear, mutually agreed and ambitious performance benchmarks that can be assessed.
+These should be structured in a way that encourages the achievement of ambitious reform targets and continuous improvement in service delivery, and provide better outcomes than would otherwise be expected. - E20 National Partnerships and FFA schedules will be drafted in plain English prose.
+As they involve reforms or projects of national significance, to the fullest extent possible National Partnerships and FFA schedules will be multi-lateral agreements between all governments.
+However: - (a) not all National Partnerships and FFA schedules will be relevant to all States and Territories, in which case the National Partnership or FFA schedules need not include those States and Territories as a party to the agreement;

-- E20 National Partnerships will be drafted in plain English prose.
-As they involve reforms or projects of national significance, to the fullest extent possible National Partnerships will be multi-lateral agreements between all governments.
-However: - (a) not all National Partnerships will be relevant to all States and Territories, in which case the National Partnership need not include those States and Territories as a party to the agreement; - (b) the States and Territories may choose not to be a party to particular agreements; and - (c) where a National Partnership involves different characteristics between the States and Territories, state and territory specific implementation plans may form schedules to the National Partnership.
+- (b) the States and Territories may choose not to be a party to particular agreements; and - (c) where a National Partnership or FFA schedule involves different characteristics between the States and Territories, state and territory specific implementation plans may form schedules to the National Partnership or FFA schedule.

-National Partnership principles
+National Partnership and FFA schedule principles